-Gaming analysts said that removing a total of $851 million in revenue from state-run slot machines would leave Ohio’s K-12 education budget severely damaged by cuts.
+Gaming analysts said that removing a total of $851 million in revenue from state-run slot gratis would leave Ohio’s K-12 education budget severely damaged by cuts.

 That is the bleak and gloomy situation painted by Governor Ted Strickland, who released the gaming analysts’ study on September 29th, 2009 showing that the school districts in Ohio would be forced to slash at least ten percent across-the-board from budgets for the fiscal year 2011.